 (b) The Employer recognizes that alcoholism, drug addiction and mental illness, are illnesses which can respond to therapy and treatment, and that absences from work due to such therapy shall be considered sick leave.

-22.02 (a) For employees employed in the HCA, RTA, PTA classifications, and after an Employee has completed her probationary period she shall be allowed a credit for sick leave from the date of employment at the rate of one and one quarter (1.25) days per month to a maximum credit of eighty (80) days.
+22.02 (a) For employees employed in the HCA, RTA, PTA classifications, and after an Employee has completed their probationary period they shall be allowed a credit for sick leave from the date of employment at the rate of one and one quarter (1.25) days per month to a maximum credit of eighty (80) days.
 Provided however, that an Employee shall not be entitled to apply sick leave credit prior to the completion of her probationary period.

-(b) For employees employed in the LPN classification, and after an Employee has completed her probationary period she shall be allowed a credit for sick leave from the date of employment at the rate of one point five (1.5) days per month to a maximum credit of one hundred and twenty (120) days.
+(b) For employees employed in the LPN classification, and after an Employee has completed their probationary period they shall be allowed a credit for sick leave from the date of employment at the rate of one point five (1.5) days per month to a maximum credit of one hundred and twenty (120) days.
 Provided however, that an Employee shall not be entitled to apply sick leave credit prior to the completion of her probationary period.

 (c) In the case of: